-- 9.1.1 The Council has delegated responsibility as per the table below for exercising functions under the legislation. - 9.1.2 Officers of the Council are permitted to issue informal and formal written or otherwise as well as cautions and may instigate prosecutions where appropriate. - 9.1.3 In general terms where an applicant is aggrieved by the Council's decision to refuse to grant a licence or by any conditions imposed or where a licence is revoked the applicant or licence holder normally has a right of appeal to the Magistrates Court within 21 days of the applicant being notified of the Council's decision. - 9.1.4 Prior to refusal a committee hearing may be held to determine any application which is contested or where there are questions as to the suitability of the applicant or where they wish to make oral representations against a proposed decision.
-A referral to committee is unlikely to be made where a respondent has not made representations to that effect as outlined under 4.2.3 and in some cases the timeframes for a decision would not make a committee referral possible.
+- 7.1.
+The Council has delegated responsibility as per the table below for exercising functions under the legislation. - 7.2.
+Officers of the Council are permitted to issue informal and formal written or otherwise as well as cautions and may instigate prosecutions where appropriate. - 7.3.
+In general terms where an applicant is aggrieved by the Council's decision to refuse to grant a licence or by any conditions imposed or where a licence is revoked the applicant or licence holder normally has a right of appeal to the Magistrates Court within 21 days of the applicant being notified of the Council's decision. - 7.4.
+Prior to refusal a committee hearing may be held to determine any application which is contested or where there are questions as to the suitability of the applicant or where they wish to make oral representations against a proposed decision.
+A referral to committee is unlikely to be made where a respondent has not made representations to that effect as outlined under 4.6